solartempest/qmk_firmware/keyboards/aleblazer/zodiark/keymaps/solartempest/readme.md

 -   Supports Pimoroni Trackball installed on master side.
 -	Default action is scrolling.
 Hold Raise layer for mouse mode.
 -	Mouse mode and precision mode are toggleable with trackball LED indication.
--	Trackball LED shuts off when computer is sleeping (currently bugged).
+-	Trackball LED shuts off when computer is sleeping.
 -	Clicking and dragging is enabled using mouse keys on keymap.

 ### RGB Features: